-- The numbing strength of Super Dragon 6000 is also a possible problem.
-I found in 2 sessions that it numbed the penis too much and I then had trouble maintaining an erection.
+- The numbing strength is also a possible problem if you spray more times than you need to.
+I found in two sessions that it numbed the penis too much and I then had trouble maintaining an erection.

 - It may produce a tingling sensation for a few minutes after you apply it.

 - It’s advised not to use it if having oral sex due to the risk of transference to

 - It’s not a cure – you’ll have to use it each time you have sex.